Amtrak & Via Rail Canada User Guide

 Ideal stops along the Southwest Limited

-In most cases, Amtrak can include your transfers to the Grand Canyon and Santa Fe in your ticket at no extra charge.
+In some cases, Amtrak can include your transfers to the Grand Canyon and Santa Fe New Mexico in your ticket at no extra charge.

 Pacific Surfliners (Southern